Fairfax Circuit Court: History

 From its inception, the Court became a central hub for the county's governmental and social activities.
 The early court cases, often reflecting the social norms and conflicts of the time, included everything from property disputes to public punishments.
 The Court, like many Southern courts before the Civil War, was involved in the enforcement of slavery laws in Virginia.
 The Court's responsibilities included adjudicating disputes involving enslaved individuals, overseeing the sale and transfer of enslaved people, and handling cases of runaway slaves.
 Court records from the period reveal numerous cases where enslaved individuals were the subject of legal disputes, reflecting the harsh realities of their lives.

-The Historic Records Center, located in the old courthouse, houses George and Martha Washington's wills and the Slavery Index.
+The Historic Records Center houses George and Martha Washington's wills and the Slavery Index.

 A new judicial center was constructed in the 1980s.
 This facility provided the necessary space and resources for more efficient court operations, accommodating the growing demands of the county's population.
 The courthouse was significantly expanded and upgraded in 2008–09.